romeJG/BlockTheSpot/README.md

 ### Known Issues:
 * You may face issue [#150](https://github.com/mrpond/BlockTheSpot/issues/150).
+* We support last 2 version of Spotify (latest + previous) only.
+Please check it before opening an issue.

 ### Additional Notes:
-* BlockTheSpot might only works as expected with the last tested version.
-Please check it before opening an issue.
 * "chrome_elf.dll" gets replaced by the Spotify installer each time it updates, hence why you'll probably need to apply the patch again when it happens
 * [Spicetify](https://github.com/khanhas/spicetify-cli) users will need to reapply BlockTheSpot after applying a Spicetify patches.
 * If the automatic install/uninstall scripts do not work, please contact [Nuzair46](https://github.com/Nuzair46)
 * For more support and discussions, join our [Discord server](https://discord.gg/p43cusgUPm)